LeanderReascos/acelerometerControl_python/README.md

-# Acelerometer Controller with Python
+# Acelerometer Control with Python